Legion of Space series: Works by other authors

 The 1988 Combat Command series of roleplaying gamebooks included an entry based on The Legion of Space series, simply called The Legion at War.
 It was written by Andrew Keith with an introduction by Jack Williamson.
 Although it included references to characters and events in Williamson's past books in the series, all of the characters were new, including Vice Admiral David Ulnar, a descendant of John Ulnar.
 David Ulnar is the reader's point of view character.
 This book also includes a new original enemy, the Ka'slaq, who have invaded Star League space.
 Ulnar is a commander of the Legion's Ninth Defense squadron and must repel the invading alien fleet.
 The reader is required to make decisions based on strategies and wise deployments of his fleet ships.
 Dice rolls and combat charts included in the book determine battle outcomes.
 However, much of the gamebook involves attempting to outthink the Ka'slaq, thus, having more ships than the opponent is not a guarantee of victory and sometimes works against you.

 Australian comic book pioneer, Phillip Wearne, at the age of 17, adapted Legion of Space into the first comic book published in Southern Australia.
 Wearne drew the art for the comic book of the same name.
 The comic book was published in 1943 by H.E.
 Hoffman.

+The Legion of Space inspired the book Unleashed in Space, part of the Wishbone book series.